 No person should cause the death of anyone by doing a reckless act.

-Those who show reckless behavior and if that consequences death of any person then such person are liable to a sentence of imprisonment for a term of three to ten years and a fine of thirty thousand to one hundred thousand rupees.
+Those who show reckless behavior, and if that results in the death of any person, then such persons are liable to a sentence of imprisonment for a term of three to ten years and a fine of thirty thousand to one hundred thousand rupees.

 Section 182: Prohibition of causing death by Negligence